 2. analog photos

 Don't worry: digital photos are of course vegan.
-However, analog photos and photo paper in general are usually not vegan, as they use animal products.
-Gelatine, which comes mainly from pig skin and bones, is used.
+However, analog photos and photo paper in general are usually not vegan, because for this purpose animal Gelatine, which comes mainly from pig skin and bones, is used.
 It serves as an adhesive that puts the photos on paper.

 3. car tires